Today’s customers have more options and are more informed about their purchases than ever.

 You should aim to close the loop at different levels.
 That means collecting feedback at various avenues of the customer journey, not just through customer support.

-Most of your employees should have the capability to respond to issues and thus close the feedback loop.
+Most of your employees should be able to respond to issues and thus close the feedback loop.
 Train your in-store staff appropriately and ensure your technical support is on hand when needed.

 Free to use image from Pexels